Rethinking an established app navigation for future proofing

 Future proof

-The team adopted the new structure and seize it to develop further opportunities such as a social feed and more.
+The team embraced the new structure and leveraged it to explore additional opportunities, like a social feed and more.

 cover